sauravkoduvalli/React-Native-Interview-QA/README.md

 ### Overview
 React JS and React Native are both developed by Meta and both uses JavaScript, but they serve different purposes.
 React JS is a JavaScript library for building web applications, while React Native is a framework for building native compiled mobile applications for iOS and Android platforms.
 The use of JSX, state, props, and React Hooks further reinforces their similarities.

+**Library**: A collections of functions that other programs can use.
+They are often used to control program flow. </br>
+**Framework**: A set of pre-written code that provides a structured environment where developers follow predefined rules and use existing components to build their application.

 ### Key Differences
 - **Platform**: React JS is used for web applications, whereas React Native is used for mobile applications.